 Investigate as quickly as possible to avoid an electrical fire in your home.

-And even if you don’t smell anything unusual right now, it’s crucial to inform yourself so you’re prepared to head off a future emergency.
+And even if you don’t smell anything unusual right now, it’s crucial to inform yourself so you’re prepared to head off a future electrical emergency in Calgary.
 Here we describe two common electrical panel smells and what action you should take to resolve them.

 1. Fishy Smell

 A fishy scent in the air can be very puzzling and easy to dismiss.
 It’s not the type of thing you’d ordinarily associate with your home electrical system.
 Do pay attention, though — 90% of the time, the smell of fish from an unidentified source means trouble.

 Your residential electrical wiring is treated with chemicals and coated with plastic insulation.
 If it happens to overheat, voila … a smell of fish will fill the air.
 There are several possible underlying causes:

 - Wire insulation which is breaking down